rsyslog/rsyslog/source/configuration/basic_structure.rst

    actions operate.
 This is the only format supported in pre-v6 versions of rsyslog.
 It is still fully supported in v6 and above.
-Note that some plugins and features may still only be available through legacy format (because plugins need to be explicitely upgraded to use the new style format, and this hasn't happened to all plugins).
+Note that some plugins and features may still only be available through legacy format (because plugins need to be explicitly upgraded to use the new style format, and this hasn't happened to all plugins).
 -  **RainerScript** - the new style format.
 This is the best and most precise format to be used for more complex cases.
 The rest of this